Residence of John Curtin: Land history

 Very little development occurred in the area between 1829 and 1880.
 In 1882, following the opening of the Fremantle to Guildford train line in 1881, Robert Napoleon Bullen purchased land to develop the Albion pleasure grounds.
 In 1886 the Governor of Western Australia, Sir Frederick Broome, named the area Cottesloe in honour of Baron Cottesloe, with little subdivision occurring during the next 10 years.
-It wasn't until the goldrushes during the late 1890s that the area grew to some 300 houses.
+It was not until the goldrushes during the late 1890s that the area grew to some 300 houses.
 Cottesloe and the beach grew in popularity with many holiday and permanent residences being built.

 In 1913, lot 166 was sold to lawyer Joseph Barsden and Claremont resident Walter Finey, who subdivided the lot in 1914.
 Lot 26 of this subdivision was then sold to Horatio Richardson of East Guildford in 1919, with the land remaining vacant until it was sold to John Curtin's wife, Elsie Curtin, in 1923.
 Lot 26, and subsequently the house, was addressed as number 14 Jarrad Street until the later part of the 1930s when the street numbers were altered and it became the current address 24 Jarrad Street.